5 reasons for the financial crisis on the NHS

 This explains why the UK lags behind in the number of staff and hospital beds that it has too.Instead of raising funding the governemtn are adding to the pressure by demanding huge saving, when services are already overtsetched and not meeting the needs of patients.

-Full Story in East Anglian Daily Times 2 February 2018 A former health minister has called for an overhaul of … Read more
+Full Story in East Anglian Daily Times 10 February 2018 A concerned councillor has demanded transparency from an NHS trust … Read more

 Top of page